 Your home’s plumbing system has a pressure regulator that is supposed to control the pressure of the water in your home.
 If it is broken, or it was set too low, that might cause low pressure in your pipes.
 Your plumber can check to ensure the regulator is set from 45-60 PSI and that it is functioning properly.

 No one wants to have low water pressure in their home.
 If you have noticed that your water pressure isn’t as strong as it used to be, it may be time to call in a professional.
-Give our team at Guest Plumbing and Heating a call today.
+Give our team at Guest Plumbing and HVAC a call today.

 Water valves control the flow of water through your home.
 Your main valve is what allows you to turn off the water in your house in case of emergency or in case you want to do work on the plumbing.
 If this valve accidentally gets partially closed, or if it breaks, it can limit the flow of water in the house and cause low-pressure problems.
 You can check to see if the valve is completely open yourself.
 If it is, then your plumber can check it over to see if it’s working properly.